Rem0o/FanControl.DellPlugin/README.md

 ## To install

-Compile the solution copy the bin/release content into FanControl's "plugins" folder.
+Compile the solution and copy the bin/release content into FanControl's "plugins" folder.